-Based on the rights of discovery, we are not considered human.
+1 received no justice because of a law.
+A law that's very biased and one-sided.
+And a defence of this law is only 2 3 for Canada, not for the people of these territories.
+Based on the rights of discovery, we are not 4 considered human.
 We are lesser than that.
-We're not even in that.
+We're not even 5 in that.
 So why should we have human rights?

-anything like that or want rights from a criminal that thinks that we're lesser than them.
-But what I want to see is that the supreme law of this land, through tribal custom and usage, be adhered to and obeyed.
-Because when it comes to the rule law of treaty is based on peace and only peace, not on a theft of land, murderer of people, all the murder and rape and everything that's going on today, the poverty that's created to cause all this damn crime out there and to protect the so-called peacekeepers from murder charges, whether it be a lawyer, judge, politician or anything else that are within our territories from the east coast to the west coast, from the north to the south.
-Whole half side of the world is the Americas.
+6 7 I'm not here to complain about that or anything like that or want rights from a criminal that 8 9 thinks that we're lesser than them.
+But what I want to see is that the supreme law of this land, through tribal custom 10 and usage, be adhered to and obeyed.
+Because when it comes 11 12 to the rule law of treaty is based on peace and only peace, not on a theft of land, murderer of people, all the murder 13 and rape and everything that's going on today, the poverty 14 that's created to cause all this damn crime out there and 15 to protect the so-called peacekeepers from murder charges, 16 whether it be a lawyer, judge, politician or anything else 17 that are within our territories from the east coast to the 18 west coast, from the north to the south.
+Whole half side 19 of the world is the Americas.
 This is our empire.
-This is our territory here that we live upon.
+This is 20 21 our territory here that we live upon.